dewmguy/discordmusic/README.md

   - Check if the bot is running and connected to Discord.
 - **Music doesn’t play?**
   - Make sure `ffmpeg` and `yt-dlp` are installed and accessible.
-  - Check if the requested track is available for streaming.
+  - Uncomment related error output in the script to help debug.
+  - Make sure yt-dlp is updated regularly.

 ## 🎤 Contributing
 Contributions are welcome!
 Feel free to submit an issue or open a pull request.